kumahq/kuma-website/app/_src/policies/meshcircuitbreaker.md

 Detection also will not be performed for a cluster if the number of hosts with the minimum required request volume in an interval is less than the `outlierDetection.detectors.failurePercentage.minimumHosts` value.

-- **`requestVolume`** - The minimum number of hosts in a cluster in order to perform failure percentage-based ejection.
-  If the total number of hosts in the cluster is less than this value, failure percentage-based ejection will not be performed.
+- **`requestVolume`** - The minimum number of hosts in an Envoy Cluster in order to perform failure percentage-based ejection.
+If the total number of hosts in the Cluster is less than this value, failure percentage-based ejection will not be performed.
 - **`minimumHosts`** - The minimum number of total requests that must be collected in one interval (as defined by the interval duration above) to perform failure percentage-based ejection for this host.
 If the volume is lower than this setting, failure percentage-based ejection will not be performed for this host.